Nail That Niche

-Leading a small company to become big is all about focus.
-This article helps you find and verify the niche that you choose to nail and lock the plan to go climb the hill.
+Leading a small company to become big is all about focusing on your go-to-market.
+This article helps you identify and verify the market that you choose.

-Your TAM (sometimes also an abbreviation for Total Available Market) is determined by the market that you want to play in.
-This includes every type of customer that you would like to reach if you have unlimited resources (and time).
-The size of the market in $ is the total market demand for the product/services category and the potential scale of the category.
+Your Total Addressable Market, also known as TAM, is determined by the market that you want to play in.
+Your TAM includes every type of customer that you would like to reach if you had unlimited resources and time.
+The dollar value of the size of your market is the total market demand for the product/services category and the potential scale of the category.

 If the market you have picked is established, it often has solid analyst coverage, and potentially a Gartner Magic Quadrant, Forester Wave or equivalent “name” for the category.